 - Companionship.
 In addition to the fun of having someone to share a meal or your favorite TV show with, the companionship of a roommate can ease loneliness and positively impact your physical and mental health.
 Research shows that loneliness or isolation has a similar effect on mortality as smoking 15 cigarettes per day.

 If you’re considering living with a roommate, here are a few things to keep in mind:

 - Start by asking friends and family if they know anyone who’s looking for a roommate.
 If not, the nonprofit National Shared Housing Resource Center has a directory of home share programs, or you can try one of several roommate matching services targeted to seniors, such as Silvernest and Roommates4Boomers.

-- Agree on house rules in writing, particularly regarding smoking, chore division, sharing of food and other goods, and rules regarding guests.
+- Agree on house rules in writing, particularly regarding smoking, chore division, sharing food and other goods and rules regarding guests.

 - Hold a regular meeting with all roommates to make sure things are going well for everyone.